tanabedx/device-activity-tracker/README.md

 ## How to Protect Yourself

-The most effective protection is to enable "My Contacts" in WhatsApp under Settings → Privacy → Advanced.
-This prevents unknown numbers from sending you messages (including silent reactions).
+The most effective mitigation is to enable “Block unknown account messages” in WhatsApp under Settings → Privacy → Advanced.

+This setting may reduce an attacker’s ability to spam probe reactions from unknown numbers, because WhatsApp blocks high-volume messages from unknown accounts.
+However, WhatsApp does not disclose what “high volume” means, so this does not fully prevent an attacker from sending a significant number of probe reactions before rate-limiting kicks in.

 Disabling read receipts helps with regular messages but does not protect against this specific attack.
 As of December 2025, this vulnerability remains exploitable in WhatsApp and Signal.

 ## Ethical & Legal Considerations